bugsfreeweb/AGoodDay/README.md

 4. Click any date → enjoy the butterfly animation and detailed view

 ## API Keys (Already Included)
-Your keys are already embedded (thank you!):
+API keys are already embedded (thank you!):

 - OpenWeatherMap → (Your own API here)
 - NewsAPI → (Your own API here)